 Here is an example of a couple of emails I received yesterday.

-Can you provide me the facts on water storage?
-We are going to buy a 55 gallon BPA free water container, but how long can store bought bottled water last?
+Can you provide me with the facts on water storage?
+We are going to buy a 55-gallon BPA-free water container, but how long can store-bought bottled water last?

 What is a gamma lid and is worth the money if I am storing the food in Mylar bags with O2 absorbers?

 Now, this is a pretty general question, typical of what I get from beginning preppers.
 Now I am not going to be able to answer every facet of it.
 However, I can suggest some places for them to look that will save them time and effort.

 The following are some previous articles that I have written that address their questions.

 In addition, I am going to be a bit self-serving and suggest that they purchase a copy of my book Emergency Preparedness and More from Amazon.
 This addresses many of these areas and more.

 I am wondering what the most efficient material for insulation would be that I could simply buy off the shelf.